aspose-total/Aspose.Total-Products/total/en/java/conversion/dotx-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to FODS via Java or Online App" h2="On Premise Java API to convert DOTX to FODS without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOTX to FODS via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to FODS.
+Using [Aspose.Total for Java](https://products.aspose.com/total/java/), you can easily convert DOTX to FODS in two simple steps.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that provides a comprehensive set of APIs for developers to work with various file formats.

+The first step in the process is to export DOTX to HTML using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+Aspose.Words for Java is a powerful document manipulation API that enables developers to create, edit, convert, and manipulate Word documents without requiring Microsoft Word.
+It supports a wide range of file formats, including DOTX, and provides a comprehensive set of features for working with these files.

+The second step is to convert the HTML to FODS using [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables developers to create, edit, convert, and manipulate spreadsheets without requiring Microsoft Excel.
+It supports a wide range of file formats, including HTML, and provides a comprehensive set of features for working with these files.

+By using Aspose.Total for Java, you can easily convert DOTX to FODS in two simple steps.
+Aspose.Words for Java is used to export DOTX to HTML, and Aspose.Cells for Java is used to convert the HTML to FODS.
+Aspose.Total for Java provides a comprehensive set of APIs for developers to work with various file formats, making it an ideal choice for converting DOTX to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}